deliverbi/Gdrive-API-Google-Sheets/README.md

 Google Python Scripts I Drive Extract Google Sheet with Service Key json

 The python script can be used to extract google sheets as csv .
 The script will extract all worksheets within a Google Sheets workbook.
+Tested on Linux Google DataProc and Linux machines in general.

 # Mandatory Parameters
 Service Key and a Google Sheet ID.